vipulnaik/diet-exercise-health/events/2025/2025-sleep-tracker.md

 running in the background, I decided to rest in bed for a little longer.
 So I rested in bed in a semi-sleepy state from 7:37 AM to 8:49 AM.

+## 2025-07-06 to 2025-07-08: three consecutive days of sleeping late due to unforeseen factors

+From Sunday 2025-07-06 to Tuesday 2025-07-08, I unleashed a domino chain of events that led to me sleeping late (around 1 AM) on all days:

+* On Sunday 2025-07-06, I really wanted to start making progress on some administrative reorganization work, so I decided to spend time in the afternoon on it, which in turn delayed my evening Trader Joe's run.
+I still came back around 6:54 PM, in time to eat and go to sleep reasonably on time, but I happened to have a weekly chat scheduled at 7:30 PM and I couldn't squeeze my meal in the small amount of time in between.
+After all was said and done, I ended up starting my second meal at 8:42 PM, and as a result I went to sleep at 1:52 AM.

+* On Monday 2025-07-07, I was starting somewhat on the backfoot due to sleeping late the previous night.
+Additionally, I had a bunch of meetings and I had to cook food.
+Due to these factors I ended up having my first meal a little late.
+Even so, I could have pulled things in, but then the work task I picked after my first meal turned out to require a longer chunk of work and by the time I started my second meal it was 9:06 PM.
+However, I still made it a point not to sleep too late, sacrificing meal-sleep gap a bit, and I went to sleep at 12:55 AM.

+* On Tuesday 2025-07-08, I once again started a bit on the backfoot due to sleeping late, and I also ended up having a bunch of work items that ended up stretching out, so I was delayed starting my first meal.
+I was still on track to have my second meal not *too* late, but then my Trader Joe's trip was cut short by an [insect bite](2025-07-08-insect-bite.md), and coming back from the insect bite and then regrouping and going again led the whole process to be delayed by an hour.
+I ended up starting my second meal at 9:01 PM.
+I finally went to sleep at 1:20 AM.

+While going to sleep late didn't hurt my sleep quality much, it isn't ideal from the perspective of needing to make sure I can get up early for work meetings, as well as for other potential things.
+The coming days are more critical in this respect, so my plan is to impose stricter discipline.
+In particular, I want to try to get my first meal in early as well as delay or eschew work tasks that might end up requiring long time chunks.